ccao-data/people/.github/ISSUE_TEMPLATE/offboard.md

 - Links to the relevant repository and/or issues
 - Any remaining next steps

+The memo should be submitted as a pull request to the [CCAO blog repository](https://github.com/ccao-data/blog).
+See that repository for examples of previous intern memos and their format.
 Upon completion, anticipate the memo will be sent by the project lead/CDO to other executives, such as the Chief of Staff and the Assessor.

 If you so choose, the memo may also be used as the basis for a Data Department blog post, which will publicly summarize your work.
 We will share this post with you upon completion.
 If you do not wish to be featured in public posts, leave the boxes below unchecked.